The integral trace form as a complete invariant for real $S_n$ number fields: Arithmetic consequences

 \end{theorem}

-\begin{proof} This is trivial in degrees $n=1,2$, so let us suppose $n\geq3$.
+\begin{proof} This is clear in degrees $n=1,2$, so let us suppose $n\geq3$.
 We show the non-trivial implication.
 Since $K$ and $L$ have isometric integral traces, they share the same degree, signature and discriminant.
 If $K$ and $L$ are not isomorphic it follows from Corollary \ref{FundDiscLinDisj} that they are linearly disjoint.
-Hence, by Corollary \ref{LinDisjOrthoMatr}, there is an orthogonal matrix $U$ whose entries consist of the values $\theta(c_{\phi})$ where $\theta$ runs over the set ${\rm Hom}_{\Q-alg}(E, \C)$.
+Let $\phi$ be an integral isometry, by Corollary \ref{LinDisjOrthoMatr}, there is an orthogonal matrix $U$ whose entries consist of the values $\theta(c_{\phi})$ where $\theta$ runs over the set ${\rm Hom}_{\Q-alg}(E, \C)$.
 In particular $c_{\phi}\not \in \Q$, otherwise, $\theta(c_{\phi})=c_{\phi}$ for all $\theta$ which is a contradiction since the matrix $U$ is invertible.
-Since $c_{\phi}$ is not rational it follows from Proposition \ref{CasimirNotZero} and from Lemma \ref{BoundOnM} that The improvement on the upper bound of the above is obtained thanks to the second part of Lemma \ref{BoundOnM}. \end{proof}
+Since $c_{\phi}$ is not rational it follows from Proposition \ref{CasimirNotZero} and from Theorem \ref{RadDiscriminantCasimirAlgInteger} that The improvement on the upper bound of the above is obtained thanks to parts $(ii)$ and $(iii)$ of Theorem \ref{RadDiscriminantCasimirAlgInteger}. \end{proof}

-The above together with some previous results on integral traces imply that the integral trace is a complete invariant for real fields of fundamental discriminant.
+The above together with some previous results on integral traces imply that the integral trace is a complete invariant for real fields with at worst quadratic ramification.

-\begin{theorem} Let $K,L$ be number fields.
-Suppose that $K$ is totally real of degree $n$ and with fundamental discriminant.
+\begin{theorem} Let $K,L$ be degree n, $S_n$ number fields.
+Suppose that $K$ is totally real and that the ramification index of every prime in $K$ and $L$ over $\Q$ is at most $2$.
 Then, if and only if $K \cong L$. \end{theorem} \begin{proof} This is trivial in degrees $n=1,2$, so let us suppose that $n\geq3$.
-In \cite{Tkondo} Takeshi Kondo proved that fields with fundamental discriminant of degree $n$ are $S_n$-fields.
-Hence, thanks to Theorem \ref{ElGeneralisimo}, the result follows for $n \ge 4$.
-Using Lemma \ref{FromTodoTwoZero} we see that case $n=3$ follows from \cite[Theorem $6.5$]{Man}. \end{proof}
+Thanks to Theorem \ref{ElGeneralisimo}, the result follows for $n \ge 4$.
+If $n=3$, the restriction on the ramification indexes implies that the Galois closure $\widetilde{K}$ of $K$ is unramified over $\Q(\sqrt{d_K})$, hence $d_K$ must be fundamental (see \cite{HasseC}).
+Thus, using Lemma \ref{FromTodoTwoZero} we see that the case $n=3$ follows from \cite[Theorem $6.5$]{Man}. \end{proof}